hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - _A | B_ contains all members/properties which _A_ and _B_ have in common.
 - _|_ is commutative: _A | B_ is the same type as _B | A_.
 - Pattern matching is the natural way to decide if an _A | B_ is an _A_ or a _B_.
-- Union types are not suited to express coproducts.
+- Union types are not suited to express coproducts (use enums).
 - Type inference doesn't give you the least (most specific) supertype.
 - If you want the least supertype, specify the type explicitly.